 Authenticate with Sanity

-After an administrator connects the Sanity remote MCP to Opal, you can log in to Sanity.
-User-level authentication ensures Opal users and agent builders can access only their authorized Sanity data.
+After an administrator connects the Sanity remote MCP to Opal, each Opal user and agent builder must log in to Sanity individually.
+User-level authentication ensures you can access only your authorized Sanity data.

 To authenticate, complete the following steps in Opal: